ManApart/quest-command/notes.md

 - For now hardcoding commands and triggers to use the player's location parent for network.
 Eventually that should only be a default

 Json
-- Json inherits from other files in same folder?
 - Inherit object that's common to item and activator (burnable)?

 Paramitization